Deputies arrest man with 900 fentanyl pills and a handgun near Camp Hope

 Sheriff's office investigators were following up on a burglary investigation from Oct.
 14 in Spokane Valley when they made contact with Barrett and three other occupants of a 2003 Honda Acura on the morning of Dec.
 9. They were on the 3200 block of East Pacific Avenue, near the homeless encampment known as Camp Hope.

-Camp Hope staff had asked Barrett to leave the camp numerous times, but he refused to do so, according to Julie Garcia, who helps operate the camp through her organization, Jewels Helping Hands.
+Camp Hope staff had asked Barrett to leave the camp numerous times, but he refused , according to Julie Garcia, who helps operate the camp through her organization, Jewels Helping Hands.

 "We asked police for nine months to remove this kid from our lot, but no one would help us until they did this," she said.
 "They had been running amok for months."

-The four people who were removed from the camp all lived together in the same trailer on the camp, which was also towed out of the area.
+The four people who were removed from the camp all lived together in the same trailer , which was also towed out of the area.

 Barrett initially claimed that he had recently purchased the vehicle and found a backpack that contained a handgun and fentanyl, the sheriff's office said in a release.
 He later told authorities that he had been selling the fentanyl for the last month and a half.
 He said he purchased the pistol "for protection" from someone he knows, the sheriff's office said.